The History of John Brown University

 John Brown University's rich history began with an enthusiastic author, educator, radio broadcaster, and evangelist, John E. Brown, who recognized the need for an academic institution that would prepare young people to serve Christ.
 In 1919, with a goal of educating the "Head, Heart, and Hand," John Brown laid the foundation for the institution that would later be called John Brown University.
-The vision of JBU has been carried through its ninety-two year history by the leadership of the founder, his son, John Brown Jr., his grandson, John Brown III, and Presidents George Ford, Lee Balzer, and now Charles Pollard.
+The vision of JBU has been carried through its ninety-four year history by the leadership of the founder, his son, John Brown Jr., his grandson, John Brown III, and Presidents George Ford, Lee Balzer, and now Charles Pollard.

-The university offers an education based on a liberal arts Core Curriculum and 45 undergraduate majors in traditional format.
+The university offers an education based on a liberal arts Core Curriculum and 44 undergraduate majors in traditional format.
 Also available at JBU are academic opportunities for professionals and graduates.
 The JBU Degree Completion Program was established in 1993 to meet the needs of working adults and allows them to complete their undergraduate degree.
-The Graduate Studies Program, established in 1995, offers master's degrees in School Counseling, Community Counseling, Marriage and Family Therapy, Business Administration, Leadership and Ethics, and Ministry.
+In 1995, JBU began offering graduate classes.
+The Graduate School offers master's degrees in Business, Counseling, and Education.

 Since its founding, JBU has sought to nourish the spiritual life of its students.
 Professors and students work together to integrate a Christian worldview with their understanding and practice of academic disciplines.
 Professors and staff also make themselves available to guide and mentor students in the faith.